dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

 Default constructor access modifies.
-By default if we not explicitly add any constructor, java add default no-arg constructor with the same modifier as class itself.
+By default, if we not explicitly add any constructor, java add default no-arg constructor with the same modifier as class itself.
 You can check it with `javap` disassembler tool.
 ```java
 public class Outer{
     // public default no-arg constructor